gavinhoward/bc/README.md

 ## Prerequisites

-This `bc` only requires a POSIX 2008-compatible system, or an *almost* POSIX 2008-compatible system (like Linux).
+This `bc` only requires a (mostly) POSIX 2008-compatible system with the XSI (X/Open System Interfaces) option group.

 It requires a C99 compiler, which POSIX 2008 requires as `c99`, and its build system uses only POSIX `sh` and POSIX 2008 utilities.